hectorr-st/forge/docs/configurations/deployments/new_tenant.md

 - **`ghes_url`**: empty for github.com, full URL for GHES.
 - **`iam_roles_to_assume`**: full ARNs only, no wildcards.
 - **`ecr_registries`**: must be full URLs, including account and region.
+- **`github_logs_reader_role_arns`**:
+  - Provide a list of IAM Role ARNs that need read (and KMS decrypt) access to archived GitHub job/workflow logs.
+  - Leave the list empty (or omit) if no external roles should access logs.
+  - Roles are added to the S3 bucket policy (GetObject/ListBucket) and KMS key policy (Decrypt/Describe/GenerateDataKey\*).
+  - Avoid granting organization-wide wildcard roles; principle of least privilege.
 - **`ami_kms_key_arn`**: must be explicitly set to `''` if AMI not encrypted; otherwise runner fails.
 - **`max_instances`**: check AWS EC2 quota before setting.
 - **`instance_types`**: spot-compatible preferred for cost savings.
 - **`pool_config.schedule_expression`**: AWS cron syntax with 6 fields, **not** standard cron.
 Example: `cron(0 8 * * ? *)`.
 See [AWS docs](https://docs.aws.amazon.com/eventbridge/latest/userguide/scheduled-events.html#cron-expressions).
 - **`scale_set_type`**: only `dind` or `k8s`.
 Wrong values cause runtime errors.
 - **Kubernetes CPU/memory fields**: units mandatory (e.g., `500m`, `1Gi`).
 Missing units break pods.

+#### `github_webhook_relay` Guidance

+- Set `enabled: true` only when you need to forward GitHub webhook events (e.g., `workflow_job`) to a central or cross-account EventBridge bus.
+- When enabled, you must supply at least `destination_account_id` and usually `destination_region`.
+- `destination_event_bus_name`: Leave blank to target the default bus; specify to use a custom bus.
+- `destination_reader_role_arn`: Provide if a specific role in the destination account needs read access for diagnostics/metrics; leave blank otherwise.
+- All `destination_*` keys are ignored when `enabled: false` (can be left as placeholders).
+- Typical use cases: central analytics, multi-account runner orchestration, or security event aggregation.

 ______________________________________________________________________